 In addition to this, she also visited famous beauty clinics to convince the owners to hire underprivileged women.
 Shailaja gave basic training to the girls and sent them off to various clinics to get employed.

 Moving forward in life, Shailaja later started her beauty school where she taught young girls how to learn the basics of being a beautician.
 In the year 2019, she founded her manufacturing industry called Roja’s Group of Industries.
 Under this, she started a new initiative called ‘SYNNOVE’, a 100% women-run enterprise that manufactures and sells a wide range of nature-sourced herbal products such as soaps, hand washes, face washes, sanitisers, shampoos, creams and gels, moisturizers, etc. These products are mainly sold offline through retail stores and markets across Telangana, as well as through the GEM (Government E-Marketplace) portal.
-She was also a part of Her&Now’s Entrepreneurship Support Programme in 2020.
+Ms Saka Shailaja is also supported by a programme called ‘Her&Now’ which is known for empowering women entrepreneurs.
+It was implemented by GIZ, on behalf of BMZ, German Federal Ministry and in partnership with the MSDE, Govt of India.
 After joining ‘Her&Now’, Shailaja and her team were also introduced to new methods of training, packing and designing.

 Embrace the opportunities!